 Please report any damage or malfunction of any fixtures or fittings via the maintenance book located on the table immediately adjacent to College Reception.
-Replacement light globes and tubes are available from the Maintenance Manager during office hours.

 The College keeps a log of the equipment and fittings in each common room and any damage or loss of these items is the joint responsibility of the members of your group.
 If necessary, a joint fee will be charged to the group to cover the cost of loss or damage.